xw00lfy/PS3SYS/README.md

 # Contributing

-I select who will contribute on this project :)
+You're allowed to fork my project.
+But i select who will make actual changes to the official project.